 Understanding the differences between Priority Mail and Priority Mail Express lets you get the cheapest rates and the fastest delivery on your next shipment.

-Easyship is a direct partner of USPS, meaning we offer USPS rates at up to 70% off retail – including on Priority Mail and Priority Mail Express.
-In this article, we highlight the Priority Mail vs Priority Mail Express differences to help you save the most on shipping.
+Easyship is a direct partner of USPS, meaning we offer USPS rates at up to 91% off retail – including on Priority Mail and Priority Mail Express.
+This article highlights the Priority Mail vs Priority Mail Express differences to help you save the most on shipping.

 Table of Contents